MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Default labeling

+- Labels that apply Do Not Forward

+- Custom permissions

 - Justification prompts if users lower the sensitivity level, removing a label, or remove protection

 - Help and feedback dialog box, which includes reset settings and export logs

-The next set of features is "best effort":

-- Labels that apply Do Not Forward

-- Custom permissions

-- Labels that remove protection

 The following features do not work in this preview version: